pramond/S13-Long-read-Amplicon-Analysis/README.md

 Finally, let's assign taxonomy for all sequences of the different length gradients:

 ```
-# Assign taxonomy for all fasta files 16S folder (I swear to god change *username* or I will track you, find you and kill you)
+# Assign taxonomy for all fasta files 16S folder (I swear to god, change *username* or I will track you, find you and kill you)

 for i in /export/lv3/scratch/workshop_2021/Users/*username*/S13_LongRead/reads/cutadapt_reads/Length_gradients/16S/*.fasta;
 do